-6.15.8.
+6.17.8.
 Vulnerable groups

-The vulnerable groups within the Project area can be grouped into categories of the elderly, youth, women, unemployed, Roma and Turks minority group and those people with disabilities.
+Based on the information in the preceding sections, the vulnerable groups identified within the Project direct AOI can be grouped into categories of the elderly, youth, women, unemployed, Roma and Turks minority group and those people with disabilities.
 There are no displaced vulnerable groups affected by the Main PV site.
 Vulnerable persons connected with the OHLT land agreements will be determined during the preparation of the Livelihood Restoration Plan (LRP).